jlhiskey/DN_Final/README.md

 ## Example Usage

 ## User Stories

-### User Story 1 - Landing Page.
+### User Story 1 - Landing Page

 #### Features

-* As a user I would like an informative landing page with register and login options

-* The user will be informed about the purpose and usage of the site.
-Register and Login buttons will redirect to separate pages.
+- Site Introduction Statement

+- Registration form
+  - First name
+  - Last name
+  - Zip code
+  - Email
+  - Password
+  - Password confirmation
+  - Register button

+- User login form
+  - Email
+  - Password
+  - Login button

 #### Acceptance Criteria

 * Ensure that user always is directed to the landing page upon opening of the application.

-* Ensure there are register and login options
+* Ensure there are registration and login options

 ### User Story 2 - User Dashboard

 #### Features

-* As a user, I would like to have access to a dashboard that allows me to view my tasks.

-* The dashboard will contain a list of user tasks links that will link to task details page as well as link to manage tasks.
+- Task links that redirect to task completion page

+- Drop down menu containing task options
+  - Change Oil
+  - Water plants
+  - Clean fish tank

 #### Acceptance Criteria

 * User will be directed to user dashboard after login.

-* User have the option to see tasks details.
+* User have the ability to navigate to task history.

-* User will have a link to manage tasks.

-### User Story 3 - Task Manager
+### User Story 3 - Task Management

 #### Features

-* As a user, I would like the ability to manage my tasks

-* Upon selecting the manage link user will be directed to a task management page.
-The user will have the ability to add new tasks and delete existing tasks.
+- Delete button for each task
+  - Add prompt to confirm deletion

+- Add new task button

 #### Acceptance Criteria

-* The delete option will delete the instance of the task.
+* The delete button will delete the instance of the a task.

-* There will be a drop down menu containing maintenance task options.

-* Add task will create a new instance of a task.
+* Add task will create a new instance of a task based on drop down menu.

 ### User Story 4 - Task Completion Page

 #### Features

-* As a user I would like to see my maintenance task history and have the ability to mark a task as completed.

-* The user will be able to view a history of the last five of the completions of a specific task.
-The user can also click the "complete" button to update task history and update universal data.
+- Complete task button submits data to task database

+- Display a table of task completion history

 #### Acceptance

 * Display the last five completed task to user.

 * "Complete" button allow users to submit data and update history.

 ### User Story 5 - Task Reminders/Recommendations